 A year later, Sheamus won the Rumble and went on to win the World Heavyweight Championship in a joke of a match that also took place at the start of the card.
 Things like this are why I wasn't crying any tears when they decided to unify the titles.

 The storyline of that night was that during an interview, WWF Champion the Ultimate Warrior was confronted by Queen Sherri, who tried seducing Warrior into giving Savage a title match.
 Even though it made no sense to refuse and his title run was a huge financial failure due to lack of compelling heel challengers anyway, Warrior still screamed, "nnnnNNNnnNNNNnnOOOOOoOOOOOOOO!!" into her face.
 Naturally, Savage appeared during Warrior's title defense against Sgt.
-Slaughter and cost him the match and the belt.
+Slaughter and cost him the title.

 When it came time for Savage to enter the Rumble, nothing happened.
 He never came out.
 The idea was that Warrior scared him out of the building and he wouldn't even compete in the match.
 I get why they did it, but it wasn't the best idea.
 The match really needed Savage's star power and there were all sorts of ways they could have hyped up their budding rivalry by having them both in the arena.
 Imagine if Warrior had to push himself through a wave of referees and officials and got in hot water because he started tossing them around like ragdolls when trying to get his hands on Savage.
 That would have been nuts!